 Most of the orchards in Leona Valley are organic and use minimal to no chemicals as part of the growing process, so it’s perfectly okay to taste from the tree you are picking from.

-It’s amazing to see how different flavor and sweetness varies, not only from orchard to orchard but from one tree to another.If you’re not inclined to enjoy the fruits of your own labor, many of the orchards sell bags of cherries for as little as $5, and there are plenty of roadside stands along Hwy 138 to buy them.
+It’s amazing to see how different flavor and sweetness varies, not only from orchard to orchard but from one tree to another.If you’re not inclined to enjoy the fruits of your own labor, many of the orchards sell bags of cherries for as little as $5, and there are plenty of produce stands along Hwy 138 to buy them.

 Leona Valley Day Trip Where to Pick Cherries: